galvanic/adversML/README.md

 TODO
 ----

-- implement mutual information
 - add other dataset extraction, classifier models, and attacks

+  - logistic regression
+  - dictionary attack
+  - focussed attack

+- implement stochastic and batch training

+### software eng (ie. not directly important for this project) stuff:

+- decide and implement how to store experiment spec and results (+logging), prob grouped in batches
 - assert all matrix shapes and types
-- decide on what to do for the different ham labels
-- decide on appropriate format/type for experiment and how to post-process it
 - seek feedback to refine pipeline
+- implement logging
 - implement data loading from different filetypes
-- implement only part of features are ham in ham attack (does this make sense since we are in a poisoning and not an evasion attack?)
-- organise code into folders

-optimisations:
+### optimisations:

-- implement stochastic and batch training
 - ? optimise pipeline for experiments where the same dataset, same attacks, etc. are used or not worth the time ?
 - profile code
 - ? [bit arrays](https://stackoverflow.com/questions/5602155/numpy-boolean-array-with-1-bit-entries)
 - ? [explicitly free memory](https://stackoverflow.com/questions/1316767/how-can-i-explicitly-free-memory-in-python)
-- ? worth making an ipython notebook on MI and feature selection for ham
+- ? make ipython notebook on MI and feature selection for ham
-- implement logging